 To start with, “branched-chain” refers to the structure of amino acid on a molecular level.
 As you know amino acids are the building blocks of protein.
 This is one of the reasons why it is a great supplement to your protein sparing modified fasting diet program.
 It also has functions related to energy production especially for people who choose to have an active lifestyle.

 BCAAs are essential supplements simply because your body does not produce them.
 They consist mainly of leucine, isoleucine, and valine – the three amino acids your body needs.
 The US National Library of Medicine and National Institute of Health even shares that it was once used to treat burn victims.
-Now, more than gaining mass, it is widely used by people who needs to maintain muscle mass, especially when taking on a calorie-deficit diet such as the PSMF.
+Now, more than gaining mass, it is widely used by people who need to maintain muscle mass, especially when taking on a calorie-deficit diet such as the PSMF.

 Table of Contents